urgent-challenge/urgent2024/_pages/rules.md

 ```

 ### Challenge 2: Psychopathology Factor Prediction
-Similarly, challenge 2 also uses the **normalized root mean square error**.
+- Similarly, challenge 2 also uses the **normalized root mean square error**.
+- We encourage participants to use all tasks to make the inference.
+- At the inference stage, we will only use the XXX task to predict the metrics.
+This is to ensure a timely evaluation due to the competition scale.

 ### Overall Ranking
 - Challenge 1 contributes 30% to final score